swift-server/swift-openapi-lambda/README.md

 ## Deployment costs

-On new AWS accounts, there is no cost associated with teh deployment and test of this sample code.
-It falls under the permananet AWS free Tier for [AWS Lambda](https://aws.amazon.com/lambda/pricing/) and [Amazon API Gateway](https://aws.amazon.com/lambda/pricing/)
+On new AWS accounts, there is no costs associated with the deployment and test of this sample code, up to 1 million invocation per month.
+It falls under the permananet AWS free Tier for [AWS Lambda](https://aws.amazon.com/lambda/pricing/) and [Amazon API Gateway](https://aws.amazon.com/api-gateway/pricing/)

 When you're account is older than a year, you are charged $1.0 per million calls to the API Gateway.
+AWS Lambda function invocation stays free up to 4 million invocations and 400.000 GB-second compute time per month.

 ## Cleanup